California 67

 Traffic from California 67 south merges with Magnolia Avenue south.
 Magnolia Avenue then passes under the ramp that connects California 67 with Interstate 8 west.
 Stay left for Magnolia Avenue into downtown El Cajon or right for the link to Interstate 8 east (loop ramp).
 Photos taken 04/09/11.

-The right lane of California 67/Magnolia Avenue south connects with Interstate 8 west at Exit 1B.
+The right lane of California 67 (Magnolia Avenue) south connects with Interstate 8 west at Exit 1B.
 Stay left for downtown El Cajon.
 Photo taken 04/09/11.

-Southbound California 67/Magnolia Avenue meets Exit 1B, Junction Interstate 8 west.
+Southbound California 67 (Magnolia Avenue) meets Exit 1B, Interstate 8 west.
 Photo taken 04/09/11.

 State maintenance ends as we meet the loop ramp to Interstate 8 west.
-An END truck route sign is posted here; an END California 67 shield would also be appropriate here.
+An end truck route sign is posted here; an end California 67 shield would also be appropriate here.
 Ahead, Magnolia Avenue travels into downtown El Cajon, meeting Historic U.S. 80 and Business Loop I-8 at the Main Street intersection.
 Photo taken 04/09/11.

 Southbound Magnolia Avenue immediately meets Madison Avenue at this traffic signal in El Cajon.
 Photo taken 04/09/11.

-Scenes Pertaining to California 67
+California 67 scenes